Roman Republic

 7. a dais (shrine) of Utu”, (RIME 1.9.5.1; CDLI, P431117, lines 32-67).

-These boundary shrines were presumably intended to leave the lasting impression that the leading members of Mesopotamian pantheon guaranteed the inviolability of the border, which was marked by the ‘dyke of Ningirsu’, which was named Namnunda-kigara.
+These boundary shrines were presumably intended to leave the lasting impression that these powerful deities guaranteed the inviolability of the border that was marked by the ‘dyke of Ningirsu’, which was named Namnunda-kigara.

-Record of Eanatum’s ‘Foreign’ Victories in the ‘Stele of the Vultures’
+Eanatum’s ‘Foreign’ Victory List in the ‘Stele of the Vultures’

 Although most of the inscription on the stele deals with Eanatum’s victories over Umma, we read thereafter that: